They meant it as a hateful insult. It turned out to be a thrilling truth.

 It is an unfortunate thing that so many labor under a philosophical delusion known as “determinism.”
 Skeptical determinism sees all behavior as mechanical — the result of mere cause-and-effect phenomena.
 Hence, human beings really aren’t free.
 They only react to the forces around them.

 Similarly, Calvinism denies man’s freed will.
 Humans are so depraved by virtue of having inherited Adam’s sinful nature — it is alleged — that they are incapable of acting responsibly on their own.
 They can only do what is right at the behest of some supposed supernatural operation of the Holy Spirit.

 But this youth took a brutal look at himself.
 Honest self-evaluation is crucial to spiritual healing (Jas.
 1:23-24).
 There can be no reconciliation with God until there is repentance, and there can be no repentance without an awareness that one has sinned and he is deeply sorry for that conduct.

 But true repentance involves more than an "I’m gonna someday. . . " disposition.
-So, with dispatch, the young man “arose and came to his father.”
+So, with speed, the young man arose and came to his father.
 Resolution was translated into action.
-The need for response is “today,” lest our hearts be hardened (cf. Heb.
+The need for a response is today before our hearts become hardened (cf. Heb.
 3:15).